 Many business persons utilize online services or otherwise engage in no-frill LLC filings involving a one-page COF and the payment of a filing fee—and then believe they are safe from lawsuits.
 This may not be so if the company fails to follow up with a company agreement, issuance of membership certificates, minutes of meetings, and the like.
 While section 21.223(a)(3) expressly eliminates the failure to observe corporate formalities as a basis for piercing, such failure may well be subtly considered by a real-world court in determining whether or not an actual fraud was perpetrated.
 Add an inflamed jury, one that is outraged at a perceived injustice, and the risk that a court will pierce the veil grows more likely.
 The law is not a machine.
 One cannot underestimate the human factor.
 It is more prudent to be safe than sorry when it comes to company documentation and other formalities.

 What if documentation for an LLC or other entity has not been attended to for years?
-Fortunately, it is legal to go back in time and document a company’s activities, so long as this is not linked to actual fraud.
+Fortunately, it is legal to go back in time and document a company's activities, so long as this is not linked to actual fraud.
 Such documents are signed by the members as of a retroactive effective date, regardless of the date of actual signature.
-For more detail on the content of principal LLC documents, read our article LLC Governing Documents.
+For more detail on the content of principal LLC documents, read our companion web article on LLC Governing Documents

 Paying Franchise Taxe

 Failing to pay Texas franchise tax and subsequent loss of the company's charter can be disastrous for asset protection.
 Note the following from the Tax Code:

 § 171.255.
 Liability of Directors and Officers